bright/new-www/_posts/2018-02-28-react-native-custom-ios-build-configurations.md

 ## Problems in React Native

-Remember to check that your TypeScript code has compiled (if any) that the packager is running.
+Remember to check that your TypeScript code has compiled (if any) and that the packager is running.
 To start the iOS app in React Native with build configuration specified you can simply run:

 ```react-native run-ios --configuration Stage```